01-edu/public/subjects/system-monitor/README.md

 The programming language you are about to use is [C++](https://en.wikipedia.org/wiki/C%2B%2B).
 It will not be asked to create a project from scratch, instead you will have **to add features or fix the code of a given application**.

 The application you are about to work on is a [**Desktop System Monitor**](https://en.wikipedia.org/wiki/System_monitor).
-The app will monitor the computers system resources and performance, such as CPU, RAM, SWAP, Fan, Network, etc.
+The app will monitor the computers system resources and performance, such as CPU, RAM, SWAP, Fan, Network and more.
 For the GUI you will use the [_Dear ImGui_](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm) library for C++.

 ### Instructions